jusanherndon/blog/tech/video management/video journey.md

 This is the end result of my work and I am going to break down step by step.

-First of all, you can do [Two pass encoding](https://trac.ffmpeg.org/wiki/Encode/H.264).
-If you scroll down on the link it will show a Two Pass example.
-Two pass encoding allows ffmpeg to run its encoders over the file multiple times in order to get a better encoded file.
+First of all, you can do [Two pass encoding](https://trac.ffmpeg.org/wiki/Encode/H.264). *If you scroll down on the link it will show a Two Pass example.* Two pass encoding allows ffmpeg to run its encoders over the file multiple times in order to get a better encoded file.
 In this case a 'better' file is usually smaller, but without loss in quality.
 'Quality' is hard for me to define for my experience in video and audio codecs.
-So I will leave it up to people with more expierience then me.
+So I will leave it up to people with more experience then me.

 # First Pass: